 A jacket for winter: I sew London by How to do fashion!

-When Nanna, the designer from How to do fashion, agreed to join our PDF sewing pattern offer, I was thrilled!
+When Nanna, the designer of How to do fashion, agreed to join our PDF sewing pattern collection, I was thrilled!
 I must say that Nanna offers magnificent vintage patterns that she creates with modern techniques.
-Obviously, if like me you love vintage cuts like 40s-50s style dresses, coats with incredible cuts, romantic, fitted blouses, elegant high-waisted pants... you will love this brand.
+Obviously, if like me you love vintage cuts like 40s-50s style dresses, coats with incredible cuts, romantic fitted blouses, elegant high-waisted trousers... you will adore this brand.

-I looked, selected, looked again and ended up choosing jacket no. 4: the London jacket in its variation 2.
+I looked, selected, looked again, and finally settled on jacket no. 4: the London jacket in its version 2.

-So ready to head to London and this fitted jacket that I love?
+So, ready to head to London with this fitted jacket that I love?

 Let’s go!